hapax/hapax.github.io/assets/emcc.md

 ---

-*Exercise 1 (length contraction).* This immediately implies a result for moving rulers.
+*Exercise 1 (length contraction).* Time dilation immediately implies a result for moving rulers.

 <span style="padding-left: 20px; display:block">
 (a) Suppose a ruler passes us by at speed $v$.